crabmusket/processee/README.md

    Processee lets you draw in blocks with their own state that does not 'leak' out.
    This means you can stop pushing and popping matrices, and enables painless _recomposition_.

- * **Hard-to-read syntax** makes Processing difficult to learn without constantly diving into the reference manual.
+ * **Optimised for writing, not reading** - functions with several unnamed arguments makes Processing difficult to learn without constantly checking function references.
-   Processee provides functions that take configuration objects with named parameters for clarity.
+   Processee functions take configuration objects with named parameters for clarity.

  * **Unnatural naming convention** where verbs like `fill` perform no visible actions, but nouns like `rect` do.
    Processee aims to provide a coherent and natural language in its API that lets you intuitively